How Long Do Running Shoes Last? + 4 Signs You Should Replace Them

 When answering, how long do running shoes last? the quality is taken into consideration.

-The quality of the construction and materials of the shoes themselves can certainly impact the lifespan of your running shoes.
+The quality of the construction and midsole and insole materials of the shoes themselves can certainly impact the lifespan of your running shoes.

-On the other end of the spectrum, premium running shoes employ durable foams and gels for cushioning and have a more robust design and construction intended to hold up to heavier-duty use.
+On the other end of the spectrum, the best shoes employ durable foams and gels for cushioning and have a more robust design and construction intended to hold up to heavier-duty use.

 Buying running shoes from reputable brands and choosing mid- to upper-range models will help ensure that you are getting a durable, well-designed, well-crafted running shoe that will last longer than a budget off-brand model.